curv3d/curv/docs/Colour_Atlas.rst

 The colour values are automatically converted to linear RGB.
 So when you query an image file's colour function, you get linear RGB.

-You can import a grayscale image that is to be interpreted as an intensity field.
+You can import a greyscale image that is to be interpreted as an intensity field.
 No gamma correction is applied.

 Translucent Shapes